DigitalCampus/oppia-docs/index.rst

-`OppiaMobile <https://oppia-mobile.org/>`_ is an open source mobile learning platform specifically designed for delivering learning content, multimedia and quizzes in low-broadband settings and primarily used for health worker training.
+`OppiaMobile <https://oppia-mobile.org/>`_ is an open source mobile learning platform specifically designed for delivering learning content, multimedia and quizzes in low-connectivity settings and primarily used for health worker training.

 Overview